txje/F-seq/README.txt

 In BED format, the score field will be parsed as a floating-point value for the read's weight.
 It need NOT be in the range 0-1000.

+In SAM/BAM format, the floating-point score should be in an optional tag named "XW".

 See txje/sequence-bias-adjustment for more information on read weights
 -----------------------------------